Incoming VoIP Features

 A phone number can be given many targets, each target has a delay, so you can control which phones ring first etc.

-- You can register multiple sip phones to our server.
+- You can register multiple sip phones to our server, and calls will be sent to all registered sip phones.

-The Tag is 4 characters that will be prefixed to the number and shown on your phone's display, this can be used to help identify the number the caller called.
+The Tag is 4 characters that will be prefixed to the caller's name field and (perhaps) shown on your phone's display (depending on whether your phone's display shows caller's number, caller's name, or both), this can be used to help identify the number the caller called.
 E.g., the tag could be set to Sale or Tech, and then you'll know what type of call you are receiving.

 The above screenshots are from a Snom 715 and a Snom 821 showing incoming calls with a tag of "aTag".